Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 The source instance must **not** use a [separated contact management database](https://docs.kentico.com/x/4giRBg), it is recommended that you [rejoin the contact management database](https://docs.kentico.com/x/5giRBg) before proceeding with the migration.

+If you are migrating from Kentico Xperience 13, remember to [update your source instance to Refresh 5 or higher](https://docs.kentico.com/guides/architecture/upgrade-from-kx13/upgrade-faq#do-i-have-to-update-my-kx13-site-before-migration).

 ## Set up the target instance

 The target of the migration must be an Xperience by Kentico instance that fulfills the following requirements: